jared-singular/segment-destination-function/README.md

 - toggle on the "Required" and "Sensitive" options.
 - Click Add Setting

-You will be prompted to enter your Singular SDK Key from here: https://app.singular.net/?#/sdk
+You will be prompted to enter your Singular SDK Key from: [READ MORE](https://app.singular.net/?#/sdk)

 3. From the Functions screen Click the Function, and choose "+ Connect Destination"
 - Select the Sources for which this Destination should be enabled.